gchure/phd_thesis/various_writeups/201510_GriffinChure_NIH_ProjectSummary.md

 controlled through induction, it is unknown whether environmental and nutritional stresses induce other physiological process which promote or hinder DNA uptake and genomic recombination.
-To test if growth conditions influence the transformation freuqency of comptent cells, we performed the above experiment with cells grown in aerobic and anaerobic conditions.
+To test if growth conditions influence the transformation freuqency of competent cells, we performed the above experiment with cells grown in aerobic and anaerobic conditions.
 Preliminary results suggest that at 'low' DNA concentrations (10^1^ - 10^3^ plasmids / cell) there is little difference in frequency.
 However, at high DNA concentrations (10^4^ -- 10^5^ plasmids /
 cell), the difference is large with approximately 95% and 60% transformation frequencies for aerobic and anaerobic growth conditions respectively.
-While confirmation of these preliminary results are underway, it is interesting to the effect of growth conditions is an interesting result.
+While confirmation of these preliminary results are underway,  the effect of growth conditions is an interesting result.
 Experiments modulating nutritional stresses, such as using different or limited carbon sources, are currently underway.